Follow the road to the deep north

 Tohoku is a large region in the northeast of Japan’s main island Honshu.
 Its rugged, mountainous terrain and rows of river lowlands make up almost one-fifth of Japan’s total area.
 Harsh winters keep the resident population low but visitors, among them Japan’s most famous poet Basho, have been enjoying some of the country’s most beautiful scenery for centuries.

 Despite the blow to numbers after the Fukushima nuclear accident, tourism to the Tohoku region is starting to thrive as people catch on to the superior skiing, onsen (hot spring baths) and other outdoor activities available.

-Yamagata is probably the region’s most visited area, known for the remote Zao Onsen ski resort which is one of the only places where you can see Japanese ‘juhyo’ or ‘ice monsters’ – trees at the top of the mountain that look like monsters when covered in snow.
-Yamagata prefecture is also home to Yamadera temple, a scenic mountain temple where Basho composed one of his most popular haiku: ah this silence / sinking into the rocks / voice of cicada.
+Yamagata is probably the region’s most visited area, known for the remote Zao Onsen ski resort which is one of the only places where you can see Japanese juhyo or “ice monsters.”
+Yamagata prefecture is also home to the famous Ginzan Onsen and Yamadera temple, a scenic mountain temple where Basho composed one of his most popular haiku:

-Sendai in Miyagi prefecture is the biggest city in the Tohoku region.
+Sendai in Miyagi Prefecture is the biggest city in the Tohoku region.
 During the summer, the Sendai Tanabata Matsuri attracts thousands of visitors to see the huge colorful streamers paraded throughout the streets.
-The Kanto Matsuri in Akita is another impressive festival where performers balance long bamboo poles decorated with paper lanterns on their hips, shoulders or foreheads (no hands allowed).
+In the northeast of Miyagi, Naruko Onsen is home to five hot spring areas renowned for their skin-softening sulfur waters